codeHaiku22/Btrfs-Guide/Btrfs - Guide.md

 ### Creating a Snapshot
 Everything is now in place to create a snapshot.
 We now have: a Btrfs file system mounted, a subvolume created, and "important" data worthy of a snapshot.

-Let's create snapshot the subvolume `/mnt/data/documents` into the snapshot location `/mnt/data/documents/snapshots`.
+Let's create a snapshot for the subvolume `/mnt/data/documents` into the snapshot location `/mnt/data/documents/snapshots`.
 If we wanted to make a read-only snapshot, we could provide the `-r` parameter to the `btrfs subvolume snapshots` command.
 In this example, we will not make the snapshot read-only.

 ```
 deep@ubuntu-vm:/mnt/data/documents$ sudo btrfs subvolume snapshot /mnt/data/documents /mnt/data/documents/snapshots